lobis/docker-root-geant4-garfield/README.md

 ROOT, Geant4 and Garfield expects the user to load the required environment variables via the corresponding initialization scripts (such as `source $ROOTSYS/bin/thisroot.sh`).
 These lines are usually added to the `.bashrc` file.

-In this image to load initialization scripts for ROOT, Geant4 and Garfield it is enough to input `source entry-point.sh`, which will load a script in `/usr/local/bin/entry-point.sh`.
+In this image to load initialization scripts for ROOT, Geant4 and Garfield it is enough to input `source docker-entrypoint.sh`, which will load a script in `/usr/local/bin/docker-entrypoint.sh`.
 This is also appended to the `.bashrc` so that it loads automatically.

 However when you are running a non interactive shell you may get an error.
-This is usually solved by doing `source entry-point.sh` manually.
+This is usually solved by doing `source docker-entrypoint.sh` manually.

 ## Build